About

 {

-text: 'A Bar chart with some custom text',
+text: 'A Bar chart with a custom title',

 bold: true,